simbo/rm-node_modules/README.md

 ## Install and Update

-To install and/or update, simply run the following command:
+To install and/or update the latest version, simply run the following command:

 ```sh
 curl -so- https://raw.githubusercontent.com/simbo/rm-node_modules/master/install | bash